jeffkitson-music/clarinets-and-dragons/README.md

   <a href="https://clarinet.org"><img src="img/Clarinetfest-2025-Logo-transparent-300x300.png" alt="ClarinetFest 2025 Logo" width="150"/></a>
 </p>

+🔍 Looking for the handout or the slides?
+They're in the [ClarinetFest 2025 directory](/clarinetfest2025)!

 ### Abstract: A Pedagogy of Gamification To Reach Disengaged Students

 Jayden couldn't be bothered with his clarinet lessons.
 Traditional teaching strategies weren't working.
 That is until he became Sir Clarinetto, a hero defending the town of Sharpsburg from all manner of musical mayhem.
 All it took was a pair of dice and a little creativity.